Management Aptitude Evaluation (MAE)

 |Supervision||Measures the degree to which the individual has the ability and disposition to motivate others, relate well to employees, create a sense of unity among staff, and maintain high levels of employee satisfaction.
 Supervision skills are important for positions that require overseeing and managing others.|

-C.Mgr. designation candidates may take the MAE up to three times within a CALENDAR year to achieve a successful outcome, however, a period of 30 days must elapse between evaluations to allow sufficient time for professional development.
+C.Mgr. designation candidates may take the MAE up to three times within a CALENDAR YEAR (January 1 to December 31) to achieve a successful outcome, however, a period of 30 days must elapse between evaluations to allow sufficient time for professional development.